cventeic/avd_cntrlr/README.md

 Ruby code to dynamically update android virtual device instance from gpsd

+Socket connections are opened to both GPSD and ADB for AVD.

+GPSD is configured to send periodic location fixes in json formatted messages.

+GPS location is updated via ADB connection when fixes are received from GPSD.

 ## Installation

 Add this line to your application's Gemfile: